Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 MAC address is hardcoded in a configuration file

-Hardcoded MAC addresses can be found in the Linux configuration files and "udev" configuration files, such as in these locations:
+Hardcoded MAC addresses are in the Linux configuration files and the udev configuration files.
+You can find these files in the following locations:

 - /etc/udev/rules.d/